 Master in Physiotherapy

-The MSc in Physiotherapy is a postgraduate degree with clinical specialisation and scientific orientation.
+The MSc in Physiotherapy is a postgraduate degree with a clinical specialisation and a scientific orientation.

-Five reasons to take an MSc degree in Physiotherapy at the ZHAW
+Five reasons to obtain an MSc degree in Physiotherapy at ZHAW

 Master of Science in Physiotherapy